shahketan1810/YelpCamp-Website/README.md

 * Users can create, update, and delete the campgrounds
 * Users can review campgrounds, and edit or delete their reviews.
 * Campgrounds can be searched via the Mapbox and viewed.
+* Can upload multiple images for a campground.
 ## To run the Website locally
 * Install [Mongodb](https://www.mongodb.com/) and [NodeJS](https://nodejs.org/en/) on your device.
 * Create a account on [Cloudinary](https://cloudinary.com/) and [Mapbox](https://www.mapbox.com/) and get the API key.